Chlumec nad Cidlinou

 Chlumec nad Cidlinou (/cs/; Chlumetz an der Zidlina) is a town in Hradec Králové District in the Hradec Králové Region of the Czech Republic.
 It has about 5,600 inhabitants.
+The town is located at the confluence of the Cidlina and Bystřice rivers, in the East Elbe Table.
+The main landmark of Chlumec nad Cidlinou is the Karlova Koruna Chateau.

 Administrative division

 Chlumec nad Cidlinou consists of seven municipal parts (in brackets population according to the 2021 census):